pick3t/CryptoTradingInfra/README.md

 - If built on Apple, ensure that homebrew clang is correctly installed and configured.
 No Xcode clang is used in this project.
 Toolchain file is provided for MacOS.
 - The environment has Python3 support.
 -  `numpy` is installed.
 If not, try run `pip3 install numpy`.
-- The trading engine itself is currently free of other third-party libraries, while running benchmark would require google's benchmark (it's in git submodule) and boost (need to install yourself based on the package management tool you use).
+- The trading engine itself is currently free of other third-party libraries, while running benchmark would require google's benchmark and boost lib.

 ### Supported Platforms